1. Home

 Takeaways:

 • The Uber suit confirms that businesses offering monthly subscription services must offer consumers an easy means to cancel the service/subscription.
-That process must be clear and accessible—summarized by the catchphrase “Click to Cancel” or “One-Click” cancellation—and there must be a telephonic means to cancel in addition to an online cancellation flow.
+That process must be clear and accessible—summarized by the catchphrase “Click to Cancel” or “One-Click” cancellation—and there must be a telephonic means to cancel in addition to an online cancellation flow if the customer initially signed up telephonically.
 In late 2024, the FTC under the Biden Administration enacted the “Click-to-Cancel” Rule—a rule amending ROSCA that would clarify that companies must provide a simple mechanism to cancel subscriptions (we discussed this rule - FTC’s New “Click to Cancel” and What It Means for Businesses with Any Form of Subscription, Membership, or Auto-Renew or Recurring Payment Program).
 Businesses have until May 14, 2025 to comply with this rule.
-And earlier in 2024, the FTC fined Grubhub $25 million for violating ROSCA by, among other issues, burying the cancellation option behind numerous web pages such that cancelling the $9.99 monthly subscription was too difficult and confusing for the consumer.
+And in December 2024, the FTC fined Grubhub $25 million for violating ROSCA by, among other issues, burying the cancellation option behind numerous web pages such that cancelling the $9.99 monthly subscription was too difficult and confusing for the consumer.

 • The FTC’s action against Uber demonstrates that easy cancellation flows will continue to be a priority for the FTC under the Trump Administration.
 Indeed, the FTC has not made any indications it will rollback, pause, or cease the “Click to Cancel” Rule that the Biden Administration promulgated.